 • Increased ability to participate in play and daily activities

-• Improved tolerance for handling, transitions, and social situations.
+• Improved tolerance for handling, transitions, and appointments

 • Greater comfort in their body, with less effort and strain